Request an Appointment

 unique-lifespan-dental-bridge

 These days, there are several dental restoration options available to patients with damaged or missing teeth.
 Each one is unique, too, and designed with different smile needs in mind.
-Having flexibility with your options is great, but maybe that’s also making it tough to pin down the finer details, such as how long you can expect each one to last!
+Having flexibility is great, but maybe that’s also making it tough to pin down the finer details, such as how long you can expect each one to last!

-This post will take an in-depth dive into the longevity of dental bridges, so if you’re considering this restoration, keep reading!
+This post will take an in-depth dive into the longevity of dental bridges, so if you’re considering this restoration, keep reading.

 Why Do Bridges Fail?